 • polio;

-This form of the disease is the most favorable, since after a person has been bitten by an encephalitis tick, the central nervous system is not affected.
-The symptoms of febrile tick-borne encephalitis are as follows:
+This form of the disease is the most favorable, since after a person is bitten by an encephalitis tick, the central nervous system not affected.
+Symptoms of febrile tick-borne encephalitis are as follows:

 • temperature increase;